rmorse/babel-plugin-jsx-template-vars/README.md

 ```
 ### Telling Mustache that the array is a list (work in progress)

+It's important to signal to Mustache when a list or repeatable element starts and ends - so we can supply array like data when
+generating the render on the server.

-As a workaround, we can tag our JSX output with comments, and they will be transformed to the correct Mustache syntax:
+While the plan is to automate this, for now we have a work a workaround using JSX comments, which get transformed to the correct Mustache syntax, e.g.:
 ```jsx
     <section class="profile">
         { /* Template Props: list-start: favoriteColors */ }